-- Weekly team debrief sessions/refresher trainings: These can be led by the research associate or project associate, but it’s necessary to maintain this regularity so that any red flags/challenges to smooth implementation of data collection are addressed as and when they arise.
+These can be led by the research associate or project associate, but it’s necessary to maintain this regularity so that any red flags/challenges to smooth implementation of data collection are addressed as and when they arise.
 Some useful topics to include in debrief sessions are:

 Performance-related incentives: While it can sometimes be a good idea to provide monetary incentives based on performance, these should not be based on quantitative indicators such as the number of surveys completed, as doing so introduces the risk of surveyors compromising on data quality just to earn these incentives.
 Qualitative indicators are an option as long as they are clearly defined.
 Incentives must also be in line with the policies of the HR department of the hiring institution.